AI Automation/Healthcare

 General IT consultants might suggest a generic document scanning tool, but these systems don't understand dental-specific forms like ADA claim forms or Explanation of Benefits (EOBs).
 They extract raw text but cannot reliably identify a procedure code versus a diagnosis code, making the extracted data useless without manual review.
 This is not an IT problem; it is an engineering problem that requires a custom AI system.

-The core logic is a FastAPI service that orchestrates the workflow.
-When a new patient form is submitted, a webhook triggers the service.
-It uses httpx for an asynchronous call to the Claude API to parse the attached insurance card image.
-The extracted data is then used to automatically query the insurer's eligibility portal.
-The entire verification process, which took 15 minutes manually, completes in under 12 seconds.
+The core logic for such a system would be built as a custom FastAPI service, orchestrating the entire workflow.
+For instance, upon submission of a new patient form, a webhook would trigger the service.
+It would use httpx for an asynchronous call to the Claude API to parse attached insurance card images.
+The extracted data would then be used to automatically query the insurer's eligibility portal.
+This automated process is designed to significantly reduce manual verification time.

 Launch in 3 Weeks, Not 6 Months